MatthewR1021/STRONGEST_Project1/README.md

 ## Business Understanding

 We'll be looking to answer the following questions to help us better understand the layout of the movie industry.
-This will help us provide clear and succicnt guidance for Microsoft's movie endeavor.
+This will help us provide clear and succinct guidance for Microsoft's movie endeavor.

 * Are there genres more popular than others?
 * Does runtime matter?